rochefort/gem-search/README.md

 # gem-search

-Now gem-search is not published as a rubygem.
-gem-search is a command line utitlity like rubygems('gem search').
+`gem-search` is a command line utility like 'gem search'.
-You can see a download total gem and sort columns.
+You can see downloads total and sort columns.

 ## Requirements